nareddyt/cs3600-pycharm-debugging/README.md

 # Debugging with PyCharm

-We (Georgia Tech's CS 3600 TAs) made this tutorial to introduce **PyCharm** to students taking the course.
+Georgia Tech's CS 3600 TAs created this tutorial to introduce **PyCharm** to students taking CS 3600.
 Two main reasons for using PyCharm over a text editor:

 * Dynamic error checking and warning messages
 * A built-in debugger

 We will go over the debugger towards the end of the tutorial.
 If you already have PyCharm set up and working, you can skip right to that part.

-This tutorial assumes students have used **IntelliJ IDEA** in CS 1332.
-Students who have not used IntelliJ should be able to follow along, but it might take time to get used to the GUI and keyboard shortcuts.

 Note: Some of the pictures may look a _little_ different, we use an Early Access Preview version of PyCharm.

 ## Downloading PyCharm

 **JetBrains** is a company that creates development tools for programmers.
 A full list of IDEs and tools can be found [here](https://www.jetbrains.com/products.html?fromMenu).
 For our course, we will be using their Python IDE called **PyCharm**.
+If you used **IntelliJ** for CS 1332, this should feel very similar.

 You can download PyCharm [here](https://www.jetbrains.com/pycharm/download/#section=windows).
 There are two different versions: